 This part of the plant is low in psychoactive chemicals but is extremely valuable in terms of its functional use for textile and material production.
 Extracts from Hemp stalks are legal.

-Now that we have a better understanding of the anatomy of the Hemp plant, it’s time to understand CBD extraction processes, particularly CO2 extraction.
+Now that we have a better understanding of the anatomy of the Hemp plant, it’s time to understand the varying CBD extraction methods, particularly CO2 extraction.

 Believe it or not, natural food oils can be used as solvents for the CBD extraction process.
-Plant fats and oils are great at extracting resin, and create a natural CBD oil byproduct.
+Plant fats and oils are great at extracting resin, and create a natural cannabis concentrate.
 This method for extraction has low risk and is inexpensive.
-However, the resulting oil is perishable, so should be stored in a cool, dark space for use within a short time frame.
+However, the resulting oil is perishable, so it should be stored in a cool, dark space for use within a short time frame.

-CO2 Extraction is the method that Hemp Bombs uses for its CBD products.
+CO2 Extraction is the method that Hemp Bombs to produce high quality CBD products.

 In Supercritical CO2 extraction, machinery freezes and squeezes CO2 gas into a cold liquid.